Clubhouse (app): Wave

 This functionality allows users to notify others that they are available for a private chat.
-This feature may be one way for the company to provide less scheduled and more personal interactions on the app.
+It was implemented as a way to provide a less scheduled and more personal experience on the app.

 Recording

-This feature lets creators record entire conversations or 30-second clips.
-These recordings can be shared off-platform, which the company hopes will encourage user growth.
+This feature let creators record entire conversations or 30-second clips.
+These recordings can be shared off-platform.
+The company hoped this would encourage more growth.

 Platforms

-Clubhouse app is available on Android and iOS platforms.
+Clubhouse app is available on Android as of May 2021 and iOS platforms since launch.
 Users can download the App from their respective stores.
 The Android customer requires Android 7 or above to launch the app. iOS consumers need iOS 13 or later to run the app.

 Pierre Stanislas and Philippe Breuils have developed a free third-party desktop client (Mac and Windows) for Clubhouse, called Clubdeck.
 This app is noteworthy because it provides multiple features not available in the official Clubhouse app, including the ability to add a soundboard to your rooms.

 Technical

 The Clubhouse Android app is written in Kotlin while the iOS app is written in React Native.
-The backend for the app is written in Python and Django.
+The app's backend is written in Python and Django.
 It runs on a Gunicorn server with HAProxy for load balancing.

 Business model

-Presently Clubhouse works using funds supplied by its investors.
-The company intends to monetize the platform via tips, paid events, subscriptions, and connecting creators with brand partners.
+Presently Clubhouse operates on the funds supplied by its investors.
+The company intends to monetize the platform via tips, paid events, subscriptions, and connecting creators with different brand partners.

-Tipping was rolled out in April 2021 but only to select users within the United States.
-The company promised sponsorships to its Creator First shows, but only three of the 23 shows selected landed a sponsor (only one of which is reportedly tied to the program).
+In April 2021, tipping was rolled out to select users in the United States.
+The company promised sponsorships to its Creator First shows, but only 3 of the 23 selected shows landed a sponsor, and out of them there is only one that is reportedly tied to the program.

 Two Clubhouse personalities were signed by Endeavor to talent representation contracts: Nait Jones and NYU Girls Roasting Tech Guys.

-Other social audio apps like Discord Stage Channels, Facebook Live Audio Rooms, Reddit Talk, Slack Huddles, Spotify Greenroom, Telegram Voice Chats, and Twitter Spaces all directly compete with Clubhouse.
+Other social audio apps like Discord Stage Channels, Facebook Live Audio Rooms, Reddit Talk, Fanbase, Slack Huddles, Spotify Greenroom, Telegram Voice Chats, and Twitter Spaces all directly compete with Clubhouse.

 Criticism

 Privacy

 Clubhouse records audio in the virtual rooms to support incident investigations.
-When a discussion is reported of violating Clubhouse's rules, the audio of the associated room will be reviewed by the staff.
+When a discussion is reported of violating Clubhouse's rules, the audio of the associated room will be reviewed by staff.
 In the absence of a report, the room's recording is automatically deleted when the session ends.
 Clubhouse does not explicitly explain the review process.

 In April 2021, an SQL database with 1.3 million Clubhouse user records was published on a hacker forum.
-It contained real names, social media user names, and other account information.
+It contained real names, social media usernames, and other account information.
 Clubhouse issued a statement on the incident on social media, stating that they did not experience a breach of their systems.
 The company stated that the data is already accessible to the public and can be accessed by anyone through their application or API.